Find Trade Colleges

 18 Yearly Graduations

 The 6th most popular school in the country for aircraft powerplant technology/technician majors who are seeking their associate degree is Tarrant County College District.
-Each year, around 43,000 students seeking various degrees attend the university.
-The aircraft powerplant technology/technician program at Tarrant County College District awarded 18 associate degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 11% were women.
+Roughly 36,200 attend the school each year.
+For the 2021-2022 academic year, 18 associate degrees were handed out to aircraft powerplant technology/technician majors at Tarrant County College.
+About 9% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #7